Pigmice2733/bunnybot-2024/README.md

 ## Controls

+Driver:

-Driver: left joystick for moving & strafing, right joystick X for turning, A to reset odometry, Y to toggle slowmode
+- left joystick for moving & strafing
-Operator: A to toggle intake, X to extend intake, B to retract intake, left bumper to pick up tote, right bumper to drop tote
+- right joystick X for turning
+- A to reset odometry
+- Y to toggle slowmode

+Operator:

+- intake:
+- - A to run forward (toggle)
+- - X to run reverse (toggle)
+- - Y to deploy
+- - B to retract
+- grabber:
+- - right bumper to raise
+- - left bumper to lower
+- - right trigger to close finger
+- - left trigger to open finger
+- - D-pad up to pick up tote
+- - D-pad down to drop tote